 Overall interrupt control, which basically means the setting of request flags when certain microcontroller conditions occur and the setting of interrupt enable bits by the application program, is controlled by a series of registers, located in the Special Purpose Data Memory, as shown in the accompanying table.
-The interrupt registers fall into three categories.
+The number of registers depends upon the device chosen but fall into three categories.
 The first is the INTC0~INTC1 registers which setup the primary interrupts, the second is the MFI0~MFI1 registers which setup the Multi-function interrupts.
 Finally there is an INTEG register to setup the external interrupt trigger edge type.